je-l/fmi.py/README.rst

 Development
 -----------

-pip-tools_ is used for manaing dependencies.
+pip-tools_ is used for managing dependencies.
 First create virtualenv with supported python version, and then:

 .. code:: bash